House of Dracula: Release

 Prior to a public theatrical release, House of Dracula was previewed at Universal on November 28, 1945.
 The Universal Pictures Company distributed House of Dracula, which opened on December 7, at the Rivoli Theatre in New York.
 It was later shown at New York's Rialto Theatre on December 21.
 At the film's screenings on the West Coast of the United States, House of Dracula was a double bill with The Daltons Ride Again (1945), a western also featuring Chaney.
 The 1946 National Box Office Digest Annual placed House of Dracula earnings between $250,000 to $500,000 in 1945.
-It was not the highest grossing film from Universal that year, that honor went to Lady on a Train (1945) which grossed over $500,000.
-The film performed worse financially than other horror related films of the year such as The Picture of Dorian Gray (1945) but earned more than RKO's Isle of the Dead, The Body Snatcher and Zombies on Broadway.
+It was not the highest-grossing film from Universal that year; that honor went to Lady on a Train (1945), which grossed over $500,000.
+The film performed worse financially than other horror films of the year, such as The Picture of Dorian Gray (1945), but earned more than RKO's Isle of the Dead, The Body Snatcher and Zombies on Broadway.

 MCA/Universal released House of Dracula on VHS in 1993.
 The film was released on DVD in 2004 in a set titled The Legacy Collection, which also included Dracula (1931), the Spanish-language Dracula (1931), Dracula's Daughter (1936) and Son of Dracula.
 The film was released on Blu-ray on May 16, 2017, as part of the Dracula: Complete Legacy Collection set.